reidlai/cloudedge-template/.opencode/command/speckit.specify.md

       - **If all items pass**: Mark checklist complete and proceed to step 6

       - **If items fail (excluding [NEEDS CLARIFICATION])**:
-        1. List the failing items and specific issues
-        2. Update the spec to address each issue
-        3. Re-run validation until all items pass (max 3 iterations)
-        4. If still failing after 3 iterations, document remaining issues in checklist notes and warn user
+**CRITICAL - List the failing items and specific issues **CRITICAL - Update the spec to address each issue **CRITICAL - Re-run validation until all items pass (max 3 iterations) **CRITICAL - If still failing after 3 iterations, document remaining issues in checklist notes and warn user

       - **If [NEEDS CLARIFICATION] markers remain**:
-        1. Extract all [NEEDS CLARIFICATION: ...] markers from the spec
-        2. **LIMIT CHECK**: If more than 3 markers exist, keep only the 3 most critical (by scope/security/UX impact) and make informed guesses for the rest
+**CRITICAL - Extract all [NEEDS CLARIFICATION: ...] markers from the spec **CRITICAL - **LIMIT CHECK**: If more than 3 markers exist, keep only the 3 most critical (by scope/security/UX impact) and make informed guesses for the rest
-        3. For each clarification needed (max 3), present options to user in this format:
+**CRITICAL - For each clarification needed (max 3), present options to user in this format:

     ```markdown
            ## Question [N]: [Topic]

            **Context**: [Quote relevant spec section]